HungryBoy02/HGE/README.md

 # The Secret Weapon
 My first java game, let's hope this ends well

+(For all team members, when you leave a note, please leave a -<YourUsernameHere> at the end.)

 ________________________

+ Alpha 0.0.0.0.3
++ Texture test with a test texture
++ Test texture (res/image.png)
+ Alpha 0.0.0.0.2
++ 3D rendered 2D rectangle
++ Red Background
  Alpha 0.0.0.0.1
 + Basic game engine
 + Black Screen